-Monique Bakija grew up in Western Sydney and attended Western Sydney University where she graduated in 2016 with a Bachelor of Health Science and Masters of Podiatric Medicine.
+Monique Bakija attended Western Sydney University where she graduated in 2016 with a Bachelor of Health Science and Masters of Podiatric Medicine.
 In 2016, Monique was awarded the Ted & Grace Renton Memorial award, for her studies in the field of Biomechanics in her last year of study.

 Throughout her tertiary education, Monique was placed in Torquay VIC, Wollongong NSW and Galway Ireland, and enjoyed the challenge of practicing in various locations and in rural towns.
 This challenge encouraged Monique to move to Dubbo NSW in her graduate year.
 The scope of practice seen in a rural setting allowed for Monique to see a wider range of patients and conditions, which was poignant in her early development as a Podiatrist.